wenkaiingermany/NCE_03/Lesson_17.md

 sth. be named after sb. = sth. be named for sb.
 sth. be named in honor of sb.
 The college is named after / for / in honor of George Washington.

+### The Verrazano Bridge, which was designed by Othmar Ammann, joins Brooklyn to Staten Island.

+join A to B
+The island is joined to the mainland by a bridge.

+link A with / to B
+connect A with / to B
+The Great St Bernard Pass connects Switzerland to Italy.

+associate A with B
+relate A to B

+### It has a span of 4,260 feet.
+The arch has a span of 60 meters.
+It has a span of 4,260 feet.
+at the age of 52
+an increase of 3%
+a revenue of $3.4 billion
+a pay raise of 4 percent
+a salary of 30,000 dollars a year
+The platforms extend to a depth of over 100 feet under the sea.
+Above the surface of the water, the towers rise to a height of nearly 700 feet.

+### The bridge is so long that the shape of the earth had to be taken into account by its designer.
+So long is the bridge that the shape of the earth had to be taken into account by its designer.

+The length of the bridge is such that the shape of the earth had to be taken into account by its designer.
+Such is the length of the bridge that the shape of the earth had to be taken into account by its designer.

+Such is human nature, that a great many people are often willing to sacrifice higher pay for the privilege of becoming white-collar workers.

+The conditions of society are such that skills have to be paid for in the same way that goods are paid for at a shop.

+take ... into account
+If you take inflation into account, we actually spend less now.
+We must take into account the boy's long illness.

+take account of ...
+These figures do not take account of changed in the rate of inflation.

+take ... into consideration
+I always take fuel consumption into consideration when buying a car.
+Before we come to a decision, we must take into consideration all the relevant facts.

+The candidates' experience will be taken into consideration.

+### Two great towers support four huge cables.
+The towers are built on immense underwater platform made of steel and concrete.

+The Titanic turned just in time, narrowly missing the immense wall of ice which rose over 100 feet out of the water beside her.

+The train will depart from platform 3.
+The speaker mounted the platform to denounce the policy.

+ferro-concrete

+### The platforms extend to a depth of over 100 feet under the sea.
+The deepest known cave in the world is the Gouffre Berger near Grenoble.
+It extends to a depth of 3,723 feet.

+go down to as much as ...
+The deepest holes of all are made for oil, and they go down to as much as 25,000 feet.

+stand ... high
+She stood three feet high and her hands rested on her hips.

+rise to height of ...
+Above the surface of the water, the towers rise to a height of nearly 700 feet.

+How do I love thee?
+How do I love thee?
+Let me count the ways.
+I love thee to the depth and breadth and height my soul can reach.

+### These alone took sixteen months to build.
+These books alone cost me 2,000 yuan.
+Time alone will tell.
+Persistence and determination alone are omnipotent.

+take (sb.) some time (to do sth.)
+Even if you travel in ideal weather, sea journeys take a long time.
+It took me over half an hour to get rid of him.
+The journalist immediately set out to obtain these important facts, but he took a long time to send them.